Having Enough Money in Retirement

 Downsize or Relocate to Save

 One of the most significant expenses in retirement is housing.
 Downsizing or relocating to a more affordable area can free up a substantial amount of your income.
-Consider moving to a smaller home, a less expensive city, or even a state with lower taxes.
+Consider moving to a smaller home, a less expensive city, or even a state with lower taxes.- Sell or rent your current property: If your home is paid off, selling it could give you the capital to purchase a smaller property and invest the remainder for income.

 - Move to a lower-cost region: Some retirees find financial relief by moving abroad to countries with lower living costs, such as Mexico or Portugal.